 The current state of our environment and its sustainability is very much at the forefront of the news these days.
-As a responsible global society for our present and, more importantly, for our future, we must do more than publishing “strategies” on sustainability and plans to address industrial activities on the environment.
+As a responsible global society for our present and, more importantly, for our future, we must do more than publishing “strategies” on sustainability and plans to address industrial activities on the environment or start to build a green economy.
 We need to ensure that the sustainability of our environment, in a multitude of areas including reducing energy consumption, minimising electronic waste, recycling, re-using and developing a circular economy, is actively administered and not just remain as an ideology.

 It is increasingly evident that individuals and corporations are becoming more aware of the need to have a sustainability strategy in place, however, sadly, seem to be currently doing very little about actually acting on these strategies.
 There is already a mechanism for delivering business strategy, Project Management, and is the best mechanism for also delivering sustainability strategy along with business.
 There is a method and the tools to that, when incorporated with project management, enables the sustainability strategy to become a reality.
 And this is the GPM PRiSM (Projects integrating Sustainable Methods) method.